mikemoraned/rust/README.md

     14
     15

+Note that "struv" doesn't appear to be a word that exists in any dictionary I find online. *However* /usr/share/dict/words should be based on Websters, so perhaps it's an older usage?

 I actually initially misread the problem and first found "all those words whose characters appear in sorted order".
 Here's the top 10 by length:

     bash-3.2$ cat /usr/share/dict/words | perl sorted.pl | sort -rn | head -10